 This is a sponsored post.
 I was compensated and given free product in exchange for my work, but my opinions are 100% my own.
+This tutorial also contains affiliate links, if you make a purchase (of anything on Amazon, not just these items) after clicking through, I will earn a small commission.

 When it comes to crafting, I am the epitome of “Jack of all trades, master of none.”
 I have tried my hand at everything from oil painting and polymer clay to screen printing and crocheting.
 I have tried jewelry making in the past, but I usually give up in frustration before I end up with decent results.
 My failure was directly linked to the fact that I wasn’t using the right materials.
 I was trying to use findings salvaged from broken jewelry, pliers meant for home improvement, and embellishment made from whatever I could find lying around.